⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 Looking north at “Vicary Creek Ridge”.

 Jeff admires the view of Centre Peak (right) from the summit.
-Thunder Mountain is on the left.
+Thunder Mountain and “Lightning Peak” are on the left.

 The view back along the Ridge to the south.
 Barely visible on the far distant left is Prairie Bluff Mountain.
 Also barely visible in the far distance is Southfork Mountain, Syncline Mountain, and Mount McCarty.
 On a clear day, many more mountains in the Castle Crown Region would be visible.
 McGillivray Ridge offers some great views!